 Awards

-The _____________________ Chapter of AABE will award _______________________________.
-The top winner’sapplication is forwarded to compete for a ____________ Regional Award of $3,000 (The ____________ Region is one of six AABE Regions).
-Additionally, a “Rufus D. Gladney” Premier Award of $5,000 is given annually to the candidate who is judged to demonstrate the most outstanding achievement and promise.
-National Awards are made to the students upon presentation of proof of enrollment at an accredited college or university.
+The Florida Chapter of AABE will award multiple scholarships to graduating high school seniors.
+Select local chapter applications are forwarded to compete for a Southeast Regional Award of $3,000.
+(The Southeast Region is one of six AABE regions).
+Additionally, a “Rufus D. Gladney” Premier Award (national award) of $5,000 is given annually to the candidate who is judged to demonstrate the most outstanding achievement and promise.
+National and regional awards are distributed to the students upon presentation of proof of enrollment at an accredited college or university.
 Distribution of local chapter awards are made at the discretion of the local chapter upon proof of enrollment at an accredited college or university.

 The Application Package

-Consideration will be given only to candidates submitting complete application packages which include: (1) a completed AABE application form (copies are acceptable); (2) an official high school transcript; (3) official proof of ACT or SAT scores; (4) two letters of reference; and (5) a completed checklist.
-Please redact social security numbers from any documents.
+Consideration will be given only to candidates submitting complete application packages which include: (1) a completed AABE application form (copies are acceptable); (2) an official high school transcript; (3) official proof of ACT or SAT scores; (4) two letters of reference; (5) if applying for the need-based scholarship, proof of parents’/guardians’ income (copy of signed 2013 tax return - 1st page & signature page only or a verified FAFSA form); and (6) a completed checklist.
+Please redact social security numbers from all documents.

-Complete application packages MUST BE POSTMARKED NO LATER THAN March 1, 2014 and submitted to the local AABE chapter listed below.
+Complete application packages MUST BE POSTMARKED NO LATER THAN March 3, 2014 and submitted to the local AABE chapter listed below.
 Applications returned to the AABE national office or the National Scholarship Committee is in violation of procedures and will not be considered for scholarship support.